LINDGRENBA/mr-roboger-FT/README.md

 ## Known Bugs

-* Issues with alignment of image and other divs with using grid-column and grid-row
+* Issues with alignment of image and other divs with using grid-column and grid-row (resolved by removing img from html and adding as background with css)

 ## Support and contact details